-2.5 OEM Review (2014 - 2015)
+2.5 OEM Review [2014 - 2015]

 Many stakeholders acting as expert contributors have been involved in the development of S-101, however once a relatively stable version of S-101 has been established during the testing phase this will be distributed to the various manufacturers involved in all processes creating, delivering and using the data.
 Draft new editions of S-58 and S-64, for use with S-101, will be made available during this period.
 Results of this review will be fed back into the main testing process and new iterations of the draft S-101 developed.
-Also during this period consideration will be given to the revision of IMO Performance Standards applicable to ECDIS and other enavigation systems and associated IEC standards (in particular IEC61174).
+Also during this period consideration will be given to the revision of IMO Performance Standards applicable to ECDIS and other e-navigation systems and associated IEC standards (in particular IEC61174).

-Risk or hazard Mitigating measure / Impact Comment

-S-101 is not broadly Ensure that there is a
+Risk or hazard Mitigating measure / Impact Comment S-101 is not broadly reviewed by the Stakeholder community Ensure that there is a communication/outreach plan to gather stakeholder feedback

-reviewed by the Stakeholder communication/outreach

-community plan to gather stakeholder

-feedback